GaganBehrh/Travelling-Blog/README.md

 ![Image describing the resposiveness](static/media/Responsive.PNG)

 Looking to post your travel blog?
 You've come to the right place!
 Travel Blog is a place where you can view how other people have travelled around the world and shared their experiences.You also have the freedom of sharing and commenting on the other people experiences.
 And,do you have experiences that you'd like to share as well?
 Great news!
-You can create your own free account and add an unlimited number of travelling experiences and share it with the world.
+You can create your own free account and add an unlimited number of travelling experiences and share it with the world.This website is also responsive

 # UX
 ## User Stories